durrantlab/gypsum_dl/README.md

 ### Advanced Methods for Eliminating Problematic Compounds

-Gypsum-DL aims to enumerate possible (not necessarily probable) variant forms.
-If you see rare forms that you'd like to exclude even after applying Durrant-Lab filters, you have several options:
+Gypsum-DL aims to enumerate many possible variant forms, including forms that are not necessarily probable.
+Beyond applying Durrant-Lab filters, several methods allow users to exclude other potentially problematic forms:

-1. Identify the steps Gypsum-DL takes to generate the problematic form (see the "Genealogy" field of every output SDF file).
+1. Identify the steps Gypsum-DL takes to generate a given problematic form (see the "Genealogy" field of every output SDF file).
 Then use parameters such as `--skip_optimize_geometry`, `--skip_alternate_ring_conformations`, `--skip_adding_hydrogen`, `--skip_making_tautomers`, `--skip_enumerate_chiral_mol`, or `--skip_enumerate_double_bonds` to skip the problem-causing step.
 This fix is easy, but it may unexpectedly impact unrelated compounds.
+2. Consider adjusting the `--min_ph`, `--max_ph`, or `--pka_precision`
-2. If Gypsum-DL is producing compounds with undesired protonation states, consider adjusting the `--min_ph`, `--max_ph`, or `--pka_precision` parameters.
-Alternatively you can delete specific protonation rules by modifying the `gypsum_dl/Steps/SMILES/dimorphite_dl/site_substructures.smarts` file.
+   parameters if Gypsum-DL is producing compounds with undesired protonation states.
+Alternatively, you can delete specific protonation rules by modifying the `gypsum_dl/Steps/SMILES/dimorphite_dl/site_substructures.smarts` file.
-3. If there is a specific substructure you would like to avoid (e.g., imidic acid due to amide/imidic-acid tautomerization), consider adding to the Durrant-Lab filters by modifying the `gypsum_dl/Steps/SMILES/DurrantLabFilter.py` file.
+3. Add to the Durrant-Lab filters if there is a specific substructure you would like to avoid (e.g., imidic acid due to amide/imidic-acid tautomerization).
+Simplify modify the `gypsum_dl/Steps/SMILES/DurrantLabFilter.py` file.